LubinKerhuel/hugo/content/docs/inverted-pendulum.md

 aliases = ["project/inverted_pendulum_flywheels/"]

+summary = "LQR stabilization of an inverted pendulum platform made with low cost toy.
+Simulink model and generation of code for dsPIC Microchip microcontroller are provided (Rapid Control Prototyping : RCP)"

 draft = false  # Is this a draft? true/false
 toc = true  # Show table of contents? true/false
 type = "docs"  # Do not modify.